dylan-lang/dylan-programming-book/source/pos.rst

    :alt:
-The classes have another kind of relationship as well — one class can use another class as the type of a slot, in what is called the *has-a relationship* . `See Has-a relationships among classes, shown by dashed arrows. <pos.htm#89080>`_ shows both the inheritance relationships, and the relationships of one class using another class as the type of a slot.
+The classes have another kind of relationship as well — one class can use another class as the type of a slot, in what is called the *has-a relationship* . `Has-a relationships among classes, shown by dashed arrows. <pos.htm#89080>`_ shows both the inheritance relationships, and the relationships of one class using another class as the type of a slot.